AdobeDocs/document-cloud-learn.en/help/sign/track-an-agreement-with-sharepoint-online.md

 ---
 title: Tracking in SharePoint Online
-description: Track the progress of an agreement through Sharepoint.
+description: Track the progress of an agreement through Sharepoint
 feature: tutorial
 topics: Track an Agreement with SharePoint Online
 audience: user or admin